fluttercommunity/flutter_workmanager/README.md

 Refer to the example app for a successful, retrying and a failed task.

-# iOS speicific setup and note
+# iOS specific setup and note

 iOS supports **One off tasks** with a few basic constraints: